prakharawasthi-ctrl/Chatter_A_Chat_App/README.md

 # 🗨️ Chatter - Real-time Chat Application

 Chatter is a real-time chat application that enables users to communicate instantly.
-Built with modern web technologies, it provides a seamless chat experience with authentication and responsive UI.
+Built with modern web technologies, it provides a seamless chat experience with authentication and a responsive UI.

 ## 🚀 Features
 - 🔒 **Authentication** using Firebase